LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

    ((x * 5) >= 10) && ((y - 6) <= 20)

-While parentheses make expression more readable, they are not strictly necessary due to default operator precedence.
+While parentheses are not always necessary due to default operator precedence, they make expressions much more readable.
+As a best practice, we encourage you to use them, especially for more complicated expressions.

 The following table lists operators in order of precedence, from highest (applied first) to lowest (applied last).
 A complete table for the entire language can be found in the `MDN JavaScript Documentation <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Table>`_.